Black Folks Instant Pot Oxtail

 Why my Instant Pot oxtail recipe is the real deal

-Oxtail in 1 hour?
+🥄 Shaunda says: Oxtail in 1 hour?
 Lies.

-So many recipes floating around online will tell you Jamaican oxtail can be ready in just 1–2 hours in a pressure cooker.
+So many recipes floating around online will tell you oxtail can be ready in just 1–2 hours in a pressure cooker.
 Let me set the record straight: that’s not authentic, and it won’t get you the real fall-off-the-bone experience.

 What does oxtail taste like?

-Though oxtail may not be the prettiest cut of meat, its flavor is worth every bite!
+And while it may not be the prettiest cut of meat, its flavor is worth every bite!
 Oxtail tastes much like beef, but when cooked low and slow (or under pressure), it develops a rich, deeply savory taste with an almost buttery depth.
 Think of it as similar to short ribs, only juicier, more tender, and with a silkier, melt-in-your-mouth texture that soaks up every bit of seasoning and sauce.

 Ingredients

-How to make
+How to pressure cook oxtail

 There are countless ways to cook oxtails, but the Instant Pot has become one of the best methods.
 Because oxtail is mostly bone and cartilage with just a small amount of meat, it needs long, slow cooking—or pressure cooking—to transform into the rich, tender, fall-off-the-bone delicacy it’s meant to be.